diogocavilha/fancy-git/README.md

 **:bangbang: Important :bangbang:**

-It's highly recommended to set up the terminal font to **Sauce-Code-Pro-Nerd-Font-Complete-Windows-Compatible.ttf** which comes with FancyGit.
+It's highly recommended to set up the terminal font to one of:
-This way, symbols will be rendered correctly and new FancyGit releases must work as expected.
-In order to install the font you can run `fancygit --fonts-install`.
-After that, just change your terminal font config to one of:

 - Sauce-Code-Pro-Nerd-Font-Complete-Windows-Compatible.ttf.
 - DejaVu-Sans-Mono-Nerd-Font-Complete.ttf.
 - DejaVu-Sans-Mono-Nerd-Font-Complete-Mono.ttf.
 - JetBrains-Mono-Regular-Nerd-Font-Complete-Mono.ttf.
 - JetBrains-Mono-Medium-Nerd-Font-Complete-Mono.ttf.

+This way, symbols will be rendered correctly and new FancyGit releases must work as expected.
+In order to install the fonts you can run `fancygit --fonts-install`.

 > Screenshot font: Sauce-Code-Pro-Nerd-Font-Complete-Windows-Compatible.ttf